Mahdi-Zafari/Nebula-Remote-Fusion/README.md

 ## Documentation
-For detailed documentation on the kernel, please refer to [Documentation](Documentation/README.md).
+For detailed documentation on the Core, please refer to [Documentation](Documentation/README.md).

 ## License
 This project is licensed under the Mahdi Zafari Open Source License (MZOSL v1.0).
 Please see the [LICENSE](./LICENSE) file for more details.